1. Intro

 • the factor determines the scale of the update.

-The qualitative behavior is immediate:
+The qualitative behaviour is immediate:

 • if a parameter has experienced large recent gradients, then becomes large and the effective step on that parameter is reduced;